 One new COVID-19 infection in Vellore

-There was one new COVID-19 infection in Vellore district and the total number of cases stood at 57,336 on Monday.
-With a total of 56,168 persons having been discharged, the district has five active cases.
+There was one new COVID-19 infection in Vellore district and the total number of cases stood at 57,337 on Tuesday.
+With a total of 56,170 persons having been discharged, the district has four active cases.
 The district’s toll is 1,163.

-Ranipet also reported four fresh infections, taking the total number of cases in the district to 53,948.
+Ranipet also reported one fresh infection, taking the total number of cases in the district to 53,949.

+In Tiruvannamalai, one fresh case has been reported.
+Out of these, 66,131 have been discharged and the number of active cases stands at two.

 - Comments will be moderated by The Hindu editorial team.